 Serial communication properties are available to serial drivers and vary depending on the driver, connection type, and options selected.
 Below is a superset of the possible properties.

-Click to jump to one of the sections: Connection Type, Serial Port Settings or Ethernet Settings, and Operational Behavior.
+Click to jump to one of the sections: Connection Type, Serial Port Settings, and Operational Behavior.